medushi/car-seller-xk/README.md

 >This app requires permission for Internet,Camera and Storage
 >Besides default libraries we used picasso for loading images from url, open source round image implementation library.As for services app has been integrated with FireBase Services: Real Time Database and Storage

+## Features
+- Register to sell a car.
+Give a title to your post, choose specifics, desired price,location and upload up to three images from camera or gallery.